aiamourad/AraGenderBias/paper_stats/README.md

-# Arabic Occupation Gender Bias Statistics
+# Arabic Gender Bias Statistics

-This repository contains statistics on gender bias in Arabic word embeddings for various occupations across different years and datasets.
+This repository contains statistics on gender bias in Arabic word embeddings for various occupations using Direct Bias and WEAT tests across different years and datasets.

 ## Data Description

+### Direct Bias
-The data is provided in CSV format with the following columns:
+The data of the occupation bias is provided in CSV format with the following columns:

 - `projection`: The bias projection value
 - `year`: The year of the data (for time series datasets)